 “Repayment” means the repayment of the total Borrower's Due on or before the Due Date as shown in the Notice of Repayment issued to the Borrower.
 The Borrower, however, shall have the option to pay the total Borrower's Due, the Minimum Amount or any amount in between the total Borrower's Due and Minimum Amount to the Lender.

-“Reserve Credit Limit” means the maximum Loan Amount permitted by the Lender for the Borrower.
-The Lender reserves the right to increase or decrease the Reserve Credit Limit upon a notice issued to the Borrower.
+“Reserve Loan Limit” means the maximum Loan Amount permitted by the Lender for the Borrower.
+The Lender reserves the right to increase or decrease the Reserve Loan Limit upon a notice issued to the Borrower.

-“Terms and Conditions” means these terms and conditions, which form an inseparable part of the Loan Application and Credit Agreement, concluded between the Lender and the Borrower.
+“Terms and Conditions” means these terms and conditions, which form an inseparable part of the Loan Application and Loan Agreement, concluded between the Lender and the Borrower.

 “The First Drawdown Date” means the first date of disbursing the Loan to the Borrower through money transfer service offered by Money Transfer Providers in partnership with the Lender.

-“Transaction Documents” means all writings, and other documents executed or entered into or to be executed or entered into, by the Borrowers and/or the Lender, as the case may be, any other person, in relation to, or pertaining to the Loan and each such transaction document as amended from time to time, including but not limited to the Credit Agreement, Terms And Conditions, and Approval Notice.
+“Transaction Documents” means all writings, and other documents executed or entered into or to be executed or entered into, by the Borrowers and/or the Lender, as the case may be, any other person, in relation to, or pertaining to the Loan and each such transaction document as amended from time to time, including but not limited to the Loan Agreement, Terms And Conditions, and Approval Notice.

 The Loan Purpose